 An area of increasing interest is the monitoring of Air Toxics or HAPs

 (Hazardous Air Pollutants).
 DEQ has permanent air toxic trend sites and rotating air toxics assessment sites.
-DEQ Prioritizes where air toxics monitors are placed using several criteria.
-These are discussed in the following two documents:
+DEQ prioritizes where air toxics monitors are placed using several criteria.
+These are discussed in the following three documents:

 *Fine particulate air pollution consists of solid particles or liquid